Golf People!

 Perhaps reflecting both on his mother’s humble Hebridean roots and his own deep passion for golf, President Trump would later invest heavily in Scotland, the land of her birth.
 His most celebrated project was the restoration of Turnberry, transforming the historic links into the magnificent world-class facility many believed it was always destined to be.

-You can read our full interview with him here.
+You can read our full interview with the US President here.

 SIR SEAN CONNERY